Rounak122/rounak122/README.md

 ### 👨🏻‍💻 &nbsp;About Me
-💼&nbsp;I'm currently looking for fulltime SDE opportunities.\
+💼&nbsp;I'm currently looking for full-time SDE opportunities.\
 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🌱 &nbsp;I'm practicing Data Structures and Algorithms along side my projects.\
+🌱 &nbsp;I'm practicing Data Structures and Algorithms alongside my projects.\
 ✍️ &nbsp;In my free time, I pursue Graphic Design and also practice public speaking regularly at [Toastmasters International](https://www.toastmasters.org).\
 👨‍💼 &nbsp;I'm leading [IIC TMSL](https://iictmsl.in), the entrepreneurship cell of our college as the student Co-Head \
 📄 &nbsp;Please have a look at my [Résumé](https://docs.google.com/document/d/1XZhXcAxZOH7kwLS-k9QHTzHz6FgY5Pkc_NmuGaDYQdE/edit?usp=sharing) for more details about me.
 I'm open to feedback and suggestions\
-⚡&nbsp;Fun fact: Sharing memes is good for mental health :)
+⚡&nbsp;Fun fact: Sharing memes are good for mental health :)

 <img alt="Night Coding" src="https://raw.githubusercontent.com/Rounak122/Rounak122/master/assets/Night-Coding.gif" align="right"/>